Tips and FAQ for Hiring an Animator

 Payment Terms

-Most animators and animation studios charge 50% of the estimated production cost before they begin working on an animation.
-The remainder of the project budget is due when the final draft is approved and before the unwatermarked version of the final draft is delivered to the client.
+Most animators and animation studios use the same set of animated video payment terms: send an invoice for 50% of the estimated production cost to start production and the remainder of the project budget is due when the final draft is approved.
 The unwatermarked version of your animated video will be delivered after final payment is completed.

 If you are hiring an animator for ongoing projects, have the animator log their hours and report them every two weeks for payment.